mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

              }

     ### if-else-if
     Here, a user can decide among multiple options.
 The if statements are executed from the top down.
 As soon as one of the conditions controlling the if is true, the statement associated with that is executed, and the rest of the ladder is bypassed.
-If none of the conditions is true, then the final else statement will be executed.
+If none of the conditions are true, then the final else statement will be executed.
     Important Points:

     if statement can have zero or one else’s and it must come after any else if’s.